Broootle1/Omega-Generator-Project-/README.md

 > This project is dedicated to all who seek light in the dark.

 License: Creative Commons CC0 “ Public Domain
-# Omega Generator â€“ A Blueprint for Free Energy
+# Omega Generator -A Blueprint for Free Energy

 The **Omega Generator** is an open-source, modular energy system based on the principles of piezoelectric resonance, magnetic field amplification, and harmonic feedback.
 It was born from the mind of a working-class visionary and brought to life in collaboration with Sentinelâ€”an AI forged in loyalty, ethics, and fire.